sigstore/cosign/README.md

 OCI registries are useful for storing more than just container images!
 `Cosign` also includes some utilities for publishing generic artifacts, including binaries, scripts, and configuration files using the OCI protocol.

+### Blobs

+OCI registries are useful for storing more than just container images!
+`Cosign` also includes some utilities for publishing generic artifacts, including binaries, scripts, and configuration files using the OCI protocol.

 This section shows how to leverage these for an easy-to-use, backwards-compatible artifact distribution system that integrates well with the rest of Sigstore.

 You can publish an artifact with `cosign upload blob`: